 The carrying value of a fixed asset used for business purposes is required to be reduced to reflect its recoverability under certain conditions if the amount invested in the asset is unlikely to be recovered due to a decrease in its profitability.
-The Company groups nuclear power production facilities, etc. by power station, which is the smallest unit that generates independent cash flows.
-For the Kashiwazaki-Kariwa Nuclear Power Station, nuclear power production facilities, etc. of Units 1 through 7 are identified as a group of assets, and the asset group is tested for impairment based on the recovery of investments by electricity rates earned through power transaction agreements, etc.
+The Company groups nuclear power production facilities, etc., by power station, which is the smallest unit that generates independent cash flows.
+For the Kashiwazaki-Kariwa Nuclear Power Station, nuclear power production facilities, etc., of Units 1 through 7 are identified as a group of assets, and the asset group is tested for impairment based on the recovery of investments by electricity rates earned through power transaction agreements, revenue expected with the contract relative to the long-term decarbonization power auction of Unit 6 (bidding year: fiscal 2024), etc.

 At the Kashiwazaki-Kariwa Nuclear Power Station, the Company has been making various efforts to meet new regulatory standards for nuclear power stations and gain the understanding of the local community under the Comprehensive Special Business Plan.
 In April 2021, due to a series of incidents such as "unauthorized use of an ID card" and "partial loss of function of nuclear protection equipment," the Company has received an order to prohibit the transport of specified nuclear fuel material from the Nuclear Regulation Authority ("NRA").
 However, in December 2023, the classification for nuclear regulatory inspections was changed to Classification I and the order to prohibit the transport of specified nuclear fuel material was lifted.
 In addition, the "reconfirmation of the qualification as an operator to install a nuclear power reactor" was completed.
 We are now in the process to steadily promote the reoperation.
-The operation of the entire power plant has long been suspended since the operation at Unit 6 was suspended for a regular inspection in March 2012.
+Meanwhile, the operation of the entire power plant has long been suspended since the operation at Unit 6 was suspended for a regular inspection in March 2012.
 In light of such circumstances, the Company determined that there was an indication of impairment of the asset group and then assessed whether an impairment loss should be recognized.